joostkremers/writeroom-mode/README.md

 As an additional possibility, this option can be set to the symbol `mode-line`, in which case the standard mode line is shown in the header line.

-### Major Modes ###

-List of major modes in which `writeroom-mode` should be activated automatically.
-Use in conjunction with `global-writeroom-mode`.

-The elements in this list can be major-mode symbols, or regular expressions (in which case they must of course be strings).
-See also the option [Use Derived Modes](#use-derived-modes).

-### Major Modes Exceptions ###

-List of major modes in which `writeroom-mode` should not be activated by `global-writeroom-mode`.
-(It is still possible to activate `writeroom-mode` manually).
-This can also be a mixed list of major-mode symbols and regular expressions.

 ### Maximize Window ###

 Maximise the current window in its frame, i.e., delete all other windows.